Oral Surgery Post-Operative Instructions

 Do WEAR YOUR SEATBELT — IT’S THE LAW.

 DO NOT rinse forcefully or spit for 24 hours as this may dislodge the blood clot causing a “dry socket.”
 Do not suck on a straw for at least five days.
 You may rinse with water (warm or cool) starting the day after the procedure.
-Do not use salt water because plain water is better.
+If you use salt water, dissolve no more than a teaspoon in a tall glass of water is best.

 DO NOT brush or floss in the area of surgery for 5 days.
 You may brush and floss the other teeth starting the morning after the procedure.